Maryland man accused of stealing truck to carry out terror attack at National Harbor

 After the truck was stolen, vehicle registration records showed the car was registered to Henry, according to court documents.

-So, Henry drove to National Harbor, desiring to create "panic and chaos, the same as what happened in France" and was prepared to die in any attack, court documents say.
+Henry then drove to National Harbor, desiring to create "panic and chaos, the same as what happened in France" and was prepared to die in any attack, court documents say.

-Deciding he would wait for a larger crowd, Henry broke into a boat where he hid overnight, the documents allege.
+Deciding he would wait for a larger crowd, he broke into a boat where he hid overnight, the documents allege.

 But by the following morning, Maryland police had found the U-Haul and were waiting for whoever stole it to return.
 They arrested Henry when he jumped over a security fence at the boat dock.

-Henry is due to appears Tuesday for a detention hearing.
+Henry is due to appear Tuesday for a detention hearing.
 His court-appointed public defender was not immediately available for comment.

 The FBI said that after Henry was arrested, he admitted stealing the truck and said he wanted to use it to run over pedestrians at National Harbor.